8 Practical Tips To Stop Mindless Eating Forever

 • You eat mindlessly because your brain has too much on its plate! (wink!)

-Your occupied mind doesn’t find a chance to drop a hint you aren’t actually hungry most of the time that you’re eating.
+Your occupied mind doesn’t find a chance to drop a hint that you aren’t actually hungry most of the time that you’re eating.
 For one, the first-rate label on a wine bottle can make you eat more food, even when that premium-looking sticker is fake.

 By the way, can you eat yourself happier?